ikarus23/kiosk-mode-breakout/README.md

 * [Kiosk Breakout by Phrack](https://www.phrack.me/tools/2022/11/02/Kiosk-Breakout.html): Another website hosting a lot of links which might help to break out of a terminal running a web browser in kiosk mode.
 * USB adapters: There are situations where having a some USB adapters might help.
-An example would be a terminal, where you can disconnect the USB wire between the touch screen and the internal terminal.
+An example would be a terminal, where you can disconnect the USB wire between the touchscreen and the internal terminal.
 This leaves you with probably with a Standard-B plug.
 If you want to connect e.g. a keyboard, you need an adapter with a Standard-B receptacle and a Standard-A receptacle or USB-C receptacle.
 Some examples of useful adapters:
   * [Standard-B receptacle to Standard-A receptacle](https://a.co/d/8O0an0I)